What is the Blueprint for the Culm?

 Creating a 25-year vision for the River Culm and its catchment

-The Blueprint for the Culm will be a long-term (at least 25-year) management plan that guides and informs all investment decisions in the River Culm Catchment.
+The Blueprint for the Culm is a 25-year management plan that aims to guide and inform all investment decisions in the River Culm Catchment.

-It is being developed through a collaborative process involving residents, community organisations, businesses and statutory authorities so that it is informed by and has the widest possible support and ownership amongst those affected by its activities and outcomes.
+The Blueprint was developed through a collaborative process involving residents, community organisations, businesses and statutory authorities so that it could be informed by those affected by its activities and outcomes, and secure their support.

-Since June 2020, we have been gathering evidence, discussing ideas and consulting organisations and individuals across the catchment, to build up a picture of how the River Culm is performing, consult on our vision and begin developing our Action Plan.
+We began in June 2020 by gathering evidence, discussing ideas and consulting organisations and individuals across the catchment, to build up a picture of how the River Culm is performing, consult on our vision and develop our Action Plan.
 We initially established several Working Groups and organised a series of Catchment Adaptation Workshops to explore the different themes of the project.
 You can read a summary of the results on our Discover the Culm page.
 Throughout, we have taken an inclusive approach to involve local people in the process.

-Next, we have developed a vision statement that captures the future we want to create.
+Next, we developed a vision statement that captures the future we want to create.
 This is:

 “The River Culm will be celebrated as a lifeline that connects people with each other and with nature.
 Land across the catchment will be managed to protect and enhance the River, whilst sustaining people’s livelihoods.
 Throughout the seasons and as the climate changes, the River Culm will have space to flow naturally and safely.
 The water will run clear, wildlife will flourish, and people will easily access and enjoy all of these benefits”

-Since then we have been scoping out “SMART” (Specific, Measurable, Achievable, Realistic and Timely) targets that we can use to drive and monitor these actions, working with agencies and funders to see how these align with their own priorities.
-We are sharing these at our next Forum on 17 November 2022!
+Next we developed “SMART” (Specific, Measurable, Achievable, Realistic and Timely) targets that we are using to drive and monitor these actions, working with agencies and funders to see how these align with their own priorities.
+We shared these at our Forum in November 2022.